jiahuidestroytheworld/moviepage/README.md

                 		proxy_redirect off;
 			}
 		}

-	}
+6. for Linux(test passed in Debian) after install the nginx, go to the /etc/nginx/sites-enabled, create a file with the above content, change the root point to the folder location, and restart the nginx.

-7. I have set up the page to listen at port 8888, you can change it to any port as you like. after save the change, start nginx (e.g. start nginx.exe)
+7. I have set up the page to listen at port 8888, you can change it to any port as you like. after save the change, restart nginx (e.g. start nginx.exe)

 8. open any browser and go to the port (e.g. http://localhost:8888)